 - A statement describing the proposed trip, explaining the scientific rationale, the choice of the host site, the expected outcomes and goals, and the anticipated impact of the stay abroad to the applicant’s career and scholarly goals.

 - Current curriculum vitae (CV)

 - Budget plan detailing expected travel costs.
 Please do not use US State Department rates which would significantly inflate the budget.
 We suggest that 62% of the lodging rate is a reasonable estimate and that per diem rates also be justified accordingly.

 - A letter of support from the Graduate Advisor

 - A letter of support from the host institution, which should be an internationally recognized laboratory or field research site (If multiple sites, submit a letter from each institution).

-Claire Anumba, Special Projects Coordinator, Office for Global Research Engagement, University of Florida International Center.
-E: email@example.com T: 352-273-0544
+Claire Anumba, Special Project Coordinator, Office for Global Research Engagement, University of Florida International Center.
+E: firstname.lastname@example.org T: 352-273-0544